Test Anxiety

 What can I do about Test Anxiety?

-Ex: “ I have studied every day for 30 minutes and I after quizzing myself today I know all but one question.
+Ex: “ I have studied every day for 30 minutes and after quizzing myself today I know all but one question.
 I will review it again and quiz myself.
 I feel really good about it.

 Ex: “My teacher kept saying something about the 5 most important facts for studying.
-I don’t have those in my notes and can’t find it in the book.
+I don’t have those in my notes and can’t find them in the book.
 I better go in before school and ask him what those facts are because I know that will be on the test.”